An immunology revolution

 Investigating inflammation

-My research group is focused on understanding the principles and rules that regulate the balance between tumour-promoting and tumour-inhibitory inflammation.
+My research group focuses on understanding the principles and rules that regulate the balance between tumour-promoting and tumour-inhibitory inflammation.
 Inflammation can have a dual role in cancer, promoting or restricting its growth.

-This also happens following treatment but little is understood about what determines whether the outcome is good or bad.
-We study how this happens and whether we can therapeutically change the inflammatory response to make it beneficial.
+This also happens following treatment, but little is understood about what determines whether the outcome is good or bad.
+We study how this happens and whether we can therapeutically change the way our immune system responds to cancer to make treatments more effective.

-We ask open fundamental questions in the field.
-What kicks off the immune response against cancer in the first place, and what prevents this from happening?
-What is the key for a strong and durable response?
+We ask fundamental questions: what kicks off the immune response against cancer in the first place, and what prevents this from happening?
+What is the key to a strong and durable response?
+How can we predict who will respond before treatment starts?
 How can we therapeutically make an unresponsive tumour respond to immunotherapy?

 Through the study of the inflammatory response within tumours, we aim to design new combinations to enhance the efficacy of treatments.
-Our ultimate goal is to contribute to the design of more efficient therapies for cancer patients.
+Our ultimate goal is to contribute to more efficient therapies for cancer patients.

 Research discovery

-In asking those basic questions, we found that the use of anti-inflammatory drugs, such as aspirin, can improve the efficacy of immunotherapy in mouse models of cancer.
-Based on these findings and on further research in patient samples, we have designed a clinical trial to test one of our most promising combinations.
+In asking these basic questions, we found that anti-inflammatory drugs, such as aspirin, can improve the efficacy of immunotherapy in preclinical models of cancer.
+Based on these findings, we are contributing to multiple clinical trials designed to test promising combinations.

-The general premise is that anti-inflammatory drugs like aspirin, rather than inhibiting tumour inflammation indiscriminately, turn its ‘flavour’ to a good type, one that is associated with higher response rates.
+These trials reflect a broader premise: anti-inflammatory drugs like aspirin, rather than indiscriminately inhibiting tumour inflammation, can reshape its 'flavour' into a type that promotes higher response rates.

 The Manchester advantage